FEZModding/FEZRepacker/README.md

 - To repack files contained in `Other unpacked` directory into a package named `Other.pak` while also including the contents of `Other_old.pak`, use:
 `FEZRepacker.exe --pack "Other unpacked" Other.pak Other_old.pak`

-If you're trying to swap original assets by recompiling them into one of the archives and your changes didn't affect the game, here's a couple of things to keep in mind:
+It is recommended to use mod loader to swap original assets, but if you're trying to do it manually by recompiling them into one of the archives and your changes didn't affect the game, here's a couple of things to keep in mind:

 - directory tree created in unpacking process **does matter** - putting modified files in the main directory after changing them doesn't give them their original location and name in PAK file after repacking, preventing the game from finding the new asset.
-- Usually there's no rule in what PAK package your files are located, but in some cases it does matter, so while you can get behind packing your textures in, let's say, `Updates.pak`, music Ogg files are required to be located in `Music.pak` to be overwritten.
-A list of exceptions is larger than that, but I haven't fully figured it out yet.
+- Packages are loaded in this order: `Essentials.pak`, `Updates.pak` and `Other.pak`.
+If you're trying to override an existing file, it has to be in the same package or in a package that's loaded sooner.
+- Music is handled separately and has to be packed in `Music.pak`.

 ## Sources